On the rationality problem for quadric bundles: Acknowledgements

 \section{Acknowledgements}

-I am very grateful to J.-L.\ Colliot-Th\'el\`ene for carefully reading previous versions of this paper and for many comments which significantly improved the exposition.
+I am very grateful to J.-L.\ Colliot-Th\'el\`ene and to the excellent referee for carefully reading this paper and for many comments which significantly improved the exposition.
 Thanks to B.\ Totaro for a reference and to A.\ Asok for useful comments.
 I had very useful conversations about topics related to this paper with several people, including R.\ Beheshti, O.\ Benoist and L.\ Tasin.
 The results of this article where conceived while the author was member of the SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties''.